ISO President - Kenya

-Eddy Njoroge has been elected ISO President for a two-year term starting on 1 January 2020 and serves as President-elect in 2019.
+Eddy Njoroge has been elected ISO President for a two-year term starting on 1 January 2020 and served as President-elect in 2019.
 He is an experienced entrepreneur with rounded experience in the corporate and financial sector.
 He is a former long standing (2003-2013) CEO of KenGen (Kenya Electricity Generating Company), where he spearheaded the transformation of the company from a parastatal to a publicly listed company with a greater commercial and sustainability orientation.
 His passion for standards was evidenced when he got KenGen to be the first parastatal company to be ISO 9001 certified.
 From 2008 to 2012, he was the President of the Union of Producers and Distributors of Electric Power in Africa, giving him a unique overview and perspective of Africa’s Power sector.

 He currently serves as Chairman of Telkom Kenya, Britam General Insurance Company, Corbetti Geothermal Company in Ethiopia, Kenya Pooled Water Fund and is the Immediate Past Chairman of the Nairobi Securities Exchange where he was Chairman for seven years.
-He is a board member of Kenya Bureau of Standards (where he Chairs the Standards Approval Committee), Stanbic Bank and Proctor & Allan among other companies.
+He is a board member of Kenya Bureau of Standards (where he Chairs the Standards Approval Committee), and Proctor & Allan among other companies.
 He is also a Member of the Investment Committee of the Africa Renewable Energy Fund and serves on the board of Globeleq - a London based Pan - African power company.

 Mr Njoroge has a BSc.
 (Hons) degree in Chemistry/Biochemistry from Makerere University-Uganda and an MBA (Leadership and Sustainability) from University of Cumbria.